VIDITeaching/ECS272-Fall2023/Homework1/README.md

 On a side note, we will use Observable Plot in workshops.

 ### Example
-An example of visualization and analysis of a mutlidimensional dataset using D3 can be found in [this Observable Notebook](https://observablehq.com/d/2600cf5224a01f25).
+An example of visualization and analysis of a multidimensional dataset using D3 can be found in [this Observable Notebook](https://observablehq.com/d/2600cf5224a01f25).
 You may refer to this notebook; however, **if you submit this exact visualization and analysis you will not receive any credit**.

 ---

 ## Requirements
 You need to create **at least three different visualizations**, and you need to describe at least two insights (e.g. useful or important information) from your visualizations.

-### Examples of Visualizetion Methods
+### Examples of Visualization Methods

 Note that you have to pick different methods for each of your visualizations.
 For example, creating a bar chart and a histogram only counts as using only one method, since their implementation is nearly the same.